andela-megwali/do/README.md

 * Paginate and limit search queries at will
 * No unauthorized access to your bucketlist
 * Integrates seamlessly with any app

-## Instructions For Getting Started

-The API documentation can be accessed via this link: [Do!
-Bucketlist](http://do-bucketlist.herokuapp.com).
-It explains clearly the rules of engagement with the API in an easily consumable manner.

 ### Dependencies and Frameworks